status-im/nim-faststreams/README.md

 dynamic dispatch in the majority of cases.

-In particular, reading from a `memoryInput` or writing to a `memoryOutput` will have similar performance to a loop iterating over an `openarray` or another loop populating a pre-allocated `string`. `memFileInput` offers the same performance characteristics when working with files.
+In particular, reading from a `memoryInput` or writing to a `memoryOutput` will have similar performance to a loop iterating over an `openArray` or another loop populating a pre-allocated `string`. `memFileInput` offers the same performance characteristics when working with files.
 The idiomatic use of the APIs with the rest of the stream types will result in a highly